Flooding in your business could destroy your livelihood, family and possessions.

 If you have had to leave your home, make sure you check with the emergency services that it’s safe to return.

-If you have been flooded and in either East and West Sussex, Kent, Surrey or London then contact CPL.
+If you have been flooded and in either East and West Sussex, Kent, Surrey or London then contact CPL t/a Rainbow International.
 They can deal with the If you haven’t got insurance the National Flood Forum can offer help and support.
 Call them on 01299 403055 or visit their website.
 Take advice from specialists before starting repairs to your property.
 Most of the repair work after flooding will need to be undertaken by professionals appointed by your insurers.

 Flood water contains harmful substances such as sewage, chemicals and animal waste which could make you unwell.
 If you come into contact with flood water wash your hands thoroughly.
 When cleaning your home after a flood always wear gloves, a face mask and sturdy footwear.
 For more information about how to safely clean up your home, visit Public Health England.